What Is the Commit Layer?

 In Plain Terms

-The Commit Layer is the moment before irreversibility.
+The Commit Layer is the last governed authority point before a consequential action binds the institution.

 FAQs About The Commit Layer